mdazamdevops/hello-java-maven/README.md

-# Hello Java Maven - Jenkins Build Project
+# DevOps Internship Task 7 - Hello Java Maven - Jenkins Build Project

+## Elevate Labs: Empowering the Future of DevOps
+This project is a testament to the high-quality, hands-on learning experience provided by Elevate Labs.
+Their internship program is dedicated to empowering the next generation of DevOps professionals by offering practical, real-world challenges that build foundational skills and a deep understanding of modern software development practices.
 ### Overview
 This project is a simple Java HelloWorld application built with Maven and automated using Jenkins.
 It demonstrates how to integrate Maven builds into Jenkins CI/CD pipelines, including JUnit testing and artifact archiving.